Topic outline

 All written responses are agreed by the Assistant Director (E&I) and use a formal response template.

-The local authority and Ofsted can intervene in a school where there are safeguarding concerns or issues in relation to SEND practice.
+The local authority and Ofsted may intervene in a school where there are safeguarding concerns or issues in relation to SEND practice.

 The following table summarises the complaint routes that are frequently used: